cipherlab-poly/crazyflie-public/README.md

 Our public repository for the Crazyflie 2.0 nanoquadcopter from Bitcraze

 #### Crazyflie Custom Firmwares
-Contains three different custom firmwares for the Crazyflie 2.0, modified from the original version from Bitcraze found [here](https://github.com/bitcraze/crazyflie-firmware)
+Contains two different custom firmwares for the Crazyflie 2.0, modified from the original version from Bitcraze found [here](https://github.com/bitcraze/crazyflie-firmware)

 #### MATLAB Files
 Contains the MATLAB/Simulink files to simulate and implement the position/trajectory controllers for the Crazyflie 2.0